AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-multi-site-to-site-resource-manager-portal.md

 ## Next steps

 Once your connection is complete, you can add virtual machines to your virtual networks.
-See the virtual machines [learning path](https://azure.microsoft.com/documentation/learning-paths/virtual-machines) for more information.
+See the [virtual machines documents](/virtual-machines/) for more information.